 The Lost Years

-I was on a slippery slope back in my late teens.
-The details of which are neither here nor there.
-Suffice it to say I wound up adrift in a very unforgiving place.
-That’s when and where I discovered that rock bottom has a basement.
+I was on a slippery slope back in my early twenties, the details of which are neither here nor there.
+Suffice it to say I was adrift in a very unforgiving place where the people I knew one day no longer existed the next.

 Every person you encounter in life can be your guru if you are open to allowing such.
-And these misjudged misunderstood educators taught me some very precious life lessons indeed.
+And these misguided, misjudged, and misunderstood educators unknowingly taught me some very precious life lessons.

 Amen For Zen

-Mastering Your Mind
+Mastering of Mind

-You begin your day off envigored and renewed, determined to get that laundry list of tasks completed.
-And so you jump right in and grab task A by the horns with the best of intentions.
-That is of course until your mind decides to act as a personal saboteur.
+You begin your day invigorated and renewed, determined to get that laundry list of tasks completed.
+So, you jump right in and grab task A by the horns with the best of intentions.
+That is, of course, until your mind decides to act as your personal saboteur.

 Living in The Now

-It’s a straightforward concept that most people comprehend at least on an intellectual level.
-You can’t deny it’s honesty.
-The Now, this moment, is the only time you indeed have.
-The past is the past, and the future is merely potential.
-Now is the one time, the only time, that you can control and direct in some manner.
+It’s a straightforward enough concept that most people comprehend, at least on an intellectual level being unequivocal and honest at its most fundamental level.
+For the Now, this very moment is the only time you truly have.
+The past is irretrievable, and the future is merely potential.
+The present moment is the only point in time that you can exert control and influence over.

 The Practical Practice

-Let’s be straight up.
+Let’s be honest.
 You are going to be continuously distracted every single minute of every single day.
-Just accept that that is the reality of life in the 21st Century.
+Just accept that it’s a consequence of living life in the 21st Century.